hwipl/purpled/README.md

 This is a mirror of the purpleD libpurple daemon: https://sourceforge.net/projects/purpled/

+Summary from sf.net:
-Summary on sf.net: purpled is a libpurple daemon, aimed to provide instant-messaging services to external applications.
+"purpled is a libpurple daemon, aimed to provide instant-messaging services to external applications."

+See README for original description and INSTALL for original building information.